ddbj/www/_services/ddbj-search-e.md

 #### 2) Keywords
 - Input the term or letters of the metadata of BioProject, BioSample, SRA, JGA , GEA and MetaboBank records.
-- Contents of Title and Description are searchable.
+- Contents of Title, Description and Organism are searchable.
 - Performs a forward-matching, case-insensitive search.
 - AND/OR search is not available.